keyestudio/KS4034-Keyestudio-micro-bit-4WD-Mecanum-Robot-Car-Kit-V2.0/docs/Python/Python.rst

 In this tutorial, "keyes_mecanum_Car_V2.py" library file are used.
 Therefore, import the "keyes_mecanum_Car_V2.py" library file into the micro:bit.
-This file contains the control method of th icro:bit Mini Smart Mecanum Wheel Smart Car.
+This file contains the control method of the Micro:bit 4WD Mecanum Robot Car V2.0.

 The default directory for Mu to save files is “mu_code”in the root directory of the user’s directory.

 References link: https://codewith.mu/en/tutorials/1.0/files

-**the Method of finding the "mu_code" folder:**
+**the Methods of finding the "mu_code" folder:**

 **Method One:**